Death of James Conklin: Investigation

 Investigators speculated that the man may have traveled from Flagstaff, Arizona, and was either killed along the way or after arriving in Kane County.
 Kane County Sheriff Maxwell Jackson hoped that sending the faded documents to FBI forensic experts in Washington, D.C., could yield clues to the man’s identity.
 Blood-soaked sand found at the scene was also sent to Oregon in an attempt to extract DNA.
-However, the documents were too faded to provide concrete leads, and efforts to identify the man through forensic reconstruction and DNA testing have been unsuccessful.
-It was further speculated that the man's body had been dumped under a juniper tree before being scattered by coyotes.
+However, the documents were too faded to provide concrete leads, and efforts to identify the man through forensic reconstruction and DNA testing were initially unsuccessful.
 The exact cause of death remains undetermined, though blunt force trauma is suspected.
 As of now, the case remains unsolved.

-James Howard Conklin
+Identification

-In 2024, 30 years after the case had gone cold, Othram genetics lab in Texas was able to piece together a "comprehensive DNA profile" of the John Doe, despite the failure of earlier attempts to identify the body by DNA analysis.
-Orthram was able to provide a list of possible relatives to Kane County Sheriff's Detectives who were able to track one down and take a DNA sample from them which confirmed that the John Doe was their father, James Howard Conklin, a homeless man last seen in Flagstaff, Arizona, in May of 1988.
+In 2024, 30 years after the case had gone cold, the Othram genetics lab in Texas was able to piece together a "comprehensive DNA profile" of the John Doe, despite the failure of earlier attempts to identify the body by DNA analysis.
+Orthram was able to provide a list of possible relatives to Kane County Sheriff's Detectives, who were able to contact one possible relative for a DNA sample.
+This DNA testing confirmed the John Doe was the relative's father, James Howard Conklin, a homeless man last seen in Flagstaff, Arizona, in May of 1988.
 The exact manner of Conklin's death is still under investigation.